spaceitup/checkout-android/README.rst

 The RESULT_CODE_OK code indicates that the operation request was successful, there are three situations when this result is returned:

-1. The user selected the already selected PresetAccount from the list, in this case both Interaction and OperationResult objects are null.
+1. The user closed the page or selected an already selected PresetAccount from the list, in both cases the Interaction and OperationResult objects are null.

 2. InteractionCode is PROCEED.
-The PaymentResult contains an OperationResult with detailed information about the operation.
+The PaymentResult contains an OperationResult with detailed information about the successful operation.

-3. InteractionCode is ABORT and InteractionReason is DUPLICATE_OPERATION, this means that a previous operation on the same list has already been performed.
-This may happen if there was a network error during the first operation and the Android SDK was unable to receive a proper response from the Payment API.

 Canceled
 ---------

 The RESULT_CODE_CANCELED code indicates that the Android SDK did not perform a successful operation.
-This may happen for different reasons, i.e. the user clicked the back button on the payment page.

-1. The user closed the payment page without performing any operation, in this case the Interaction object is null.
+The PaymentResult will always contain an Interaction and optional OperationResult or PaymentError indicating what went wrong and what should be done next.

-2. The Interaction object is set and provides details which steps to take next.
-When the code of the Interaction is VERIFY, this means that the Android-SDK was not able to determine the current state of the list.
-The status of the list should be verified before continuing.
+1. When the code of the Interaction is VERIFY, it means that the Android-SDK was not able to determine the current state of the list and should be verified before continuing.

-3. The user performed an operation and the result contains an OperationResult containing detailed information about the operation.
-When the OperationResult is set, the Interaction object is also set.
+2. The user performed an operation and the result contains an OperationResult containing detailed information why the operation failed.

-4. An error occurred inside the Android-SDK and the result contains a PaymentError.
-When the PaymentError is set, the Interaction object is also set but is created by the Android-SDK.
+3. An error occurred inside the Android-SDK and the result contains a PaymentError.
 The following paragraph describes which types of Interactions are created by the Android-SDK.

 Client-Side Interactions